 The partial collapse of the 800m Kollektor tunnel in Tallinn caused major subsidence at the surface and interrupted the waste-water network.

-The historical construction, weak water-bearing ground and prevailing weather conditions ensured a challenging emergency repair which included a sheet-piled cofferdam, jet grouting to support the tunnel and shaft, as well as tune a manchette grouting to provide low permeability soil around the distressed tunnel.
+The historical construction, weak water-bearing ground and prevailing weather conditions ensured a challenging emergency repair which included a sheet-piled cofferdam, jet grouting to support the tunnel and shaft, as well as tubes a manchette grouting to provide low permeability soil around the distressed tunnel.
 A second phase of grouting was undertaken to stabilise the existing tunnel outside the cofferdam and control groundwater control.

 N71 “Moll’s Gap” retaining wall failure, Ireland